senaite/senaite.core/README.txt

 Bika LIMS

-Documenting the bika3 installation as done on Bika Gemany server 13/11/11.
+Documenting the bika3 installation as done on Debian server 13/11/11.

 1. Get the latest Unified Installer